jivesoftware/jiveapps/applications/props/readme.md

         There should be at least one Jive instance registered, and at least 8 prop types.
 8. Deploy props-app in your instance (git push jiveapps ...)
 9. Profit!
+10.

+##### You wil need System Admin rights once the Props App is installed to access the **Props App - App Settings** interface to manage your custom props

 ###Enabling Bunchball Gamification###
 0. Contact jive-dev [at] jivesoftware.com or post in community.jivesoftware.com to get the bunchball gamification library for props app.